Skip to main content

 Mustafa Latif-Aramesh

-Partner and Parliamentary Agent
+Partner & Parliamentary Agent

 In an article for The Economist, legal director Mustafa Latif-Aramesh notes that judicial reviews around development consent orders are becoming more common—and more obstructive.
 He notes that: